lborophysics/DECTSim/docs/source/dev_guide/scatter.rst

 Monte Carlo Scatter
 -------------------

-This scatter method is still under development and is not reliable for extensive use.
-The method is extremely rudimentary, where we rely on the rays generated for ray tracing, and then see where a number of these rays may scatter to.
+This scatter method is still under development and may be subject to change.
+The method is takes a more deterministic approach to scatter than true monte carlo methods, where we rely on the rays generated for ray tracing, and then sample the scatter from these rays.

+We sample every ray at 0.1 mean free paths, and then trace ``100*sfactor`` rays from this point, randomly choosing the direction of the scatter, and the energy of the scattered ray.
+We then calculate if this ray will hit the detector, and if it does, we add the number of photons that will hit this pixel to the scatter array.

+We determine the number of photons that will hit the pixel by using the attenuation of the up to this sample point, the probability of the ray scattering at this point, the number of rays being sampled from this point, and the attenuation of the ray from this point to the detector.

 There are several functions involved in this method, but the main function is the following.